Car Accident in Michigan FAQs: Know Your Legal Rights

 Following any car accident in Michigan, a crash victim should definitely contact the nearest police department, file a police report and seek any medical treatment if needed.
 After everything settles down, it’s important to obtain a copy of the police report.

-What information should I document about the car crash?
+What information should I document about the automobile crash?

-Keep in mind, mistakes can be made by the police in determining who is at fault for the car accident.
+Keep in mind, mistakes can be made by the police in determining who is at fault for the automobile crash.
 An attorney can often help with the auto accident investigation to protect crash victims’ rights, and identify the cause and circumstances before evidence is lost or destroyed.

 Should I seek medical treatment following a car accident in Michigan?